FolkerKinzel/IncVersion/README.md

 ## How it works

-After every build of your project, IncVersion increments the build part of the current `<FileVersion>` property in your .csproj-file.
-If it didn't have a `<FileVersion>`-Property before the build, IncVersion will add `<FileVersion>1.0.0.0</FileVersion>`.
+After every build of your project, IncVersion increments - by default - the Build part of the current `<FileVersion>` property in your Visual Studio Project File, but you can set it to increment the Revision part instead with the command line argument `--revision`.
+If your Visual Studio Project File didn't have a `<FileVersion>`-Property before the build, IncVersion will add `<FileVersion>1.0.0.0</FileVersion>` to it.

-You might wonder, why IncVersion does not change the csproj-File *before* Visual Studio compiles the output?
+You might wonder, why IncVersion does not change the Visual Studio Project File *before* Visual Studio compiles the output?
 Unfortunately, it is impossible, because Visual Studio reads the `<FileVersion>` from the project file before it executes any Build Events.
 In order to clarify this behavior, I decided for myself to prefer the Post Build Event rather than the Pre Build Event.